hindu-comm/mail_stream_indology/2017/10/Verses_on_Taptamudra/130__Arjuna_S_R.md

    11. Skanda-purāṇa (Vaiṣṇavakhaṇḍa)

-​I found all the above information from Prof Sagri Raghavendra Upadhyaya, a renowned Dvaita, Dharmashastra and Purana scholar from Udupi region.
+I found all the above information from Prof Sagri Raghavendra Upadhyaya, a renowned Dvaita, Dharmashastra and Purana scholar from Udupi region.
  He has his own publishing house (Paravidyā Prakāśana) and published more than
  50 books.
  One of his work titled
-​ ​

 V
-*aiṣṇavadīkṣe​ ​*
+*aiṣṇavadīkṣe *
 [Kannada work] is the source for all these information.